About our Tours

 A $1000.00 deposit (per person) is required to secure your reservation, payable within one week of your booking.
-You will receive a 10% discount if we receive the deposit by June 15, 2019 and full payment by July 15, 2019 for the September Tour.
+You will receive a 10% discount if we receive the deposit by June 15, 2019 and full payment by July 15, 2019 for the September 2019 Tour.
 We accept checks (drawn on US bank accounts), PayPal, all major credit cards, and wire transfers.

 - Cancellations before June 15: $250 per person